A Course in Interacting Particle Systems: Feller processes

 where the infinite sum converges in $\Ci(E)$.
 The corresponding Markov process has a simple description: with rate $r$, the process jumps from its current position $x$ to a new position chosen according to the probability law $K(x\,\,\cdot\,)$.

-As soon as Feller processes get more complicated in the sense that ``the total rate of all things that can happen'' is infinite (as will be the case for interacting particle systems), one needs the more complicated Hille-Yosida theory.
-To demonstrate the strength of Theorem~\ref{T:HY2}, consider $E:=[0,1]$ and the linear operator $A$ defined by $\Di(A):=\Ci^2[0,1]$ (the space of twice continuously differentiable functions on $[0,1]$) and \be Af(x):=x(1-x)\diff{x}f(x)\qquad\big(x\in[0,1]\big). \ee Then one can show that $A$ satisfies the conditions of Theorem~\ref{T:HY2} and hence $\ov A$ generates a Feller semigroup.
-The corresponding Markov process turns out to have continuous sample paths and is indeed the \emph{Wright-Fisher diffusion} that we met before in formula (\ref{WF}).
+As soon as Feller processes get more complicated in the sense that ``the total rate of all things that can happen'' is infinite (as will be the case for interacting particle systems), one needs the more complicated Hille--Yosida theory.
+To demonstrate the strength of Theorem~\ref{T:HY2}, consider $E:=[0,1]$ and the linear operator $A$ defined by $\Di(A):=\Ci^2[0,1]$ (the space of twice continuously differentiable functions on $[0,1]$) and

+One can show that $A$ satisfies the conditions of Theorem~\ref{T:HY2} and hence $\ov A$ generates a Feller semigroup.
+The corresponding Markov process turns out to have continuous sample paths and is indeed the \emph{Wright--Fisher diffusion} that we met before in formula (\ref{WF}).